kencx/source/content/notes/selfhosted/syncthing.md

 - A cloud platform
 - A backup alternative

-As far as I'm aware, there is no IOS app for Syncthing.
+AFAIK, there is no IOS app for Syncthing.

 ## Central Server
 In my home network, I have a Raspberry Pi running as a central server.
 I use Syncthing as my personal "Dropbox" alternative to share documents between my devices.
 This server is then backed up locally and remotely with `restic`.